 The communicable disease policy of SCC is an effort to ensure the good health and safety of all employees and students.
-The College adopts this policy in its effort to control communicable diseases on campus.
+The college adopts this policy in its effort to control communicable diseases on campus.
 The policy incorporates established rules and regulations of the North Carolina Division of Health Services, Department of Human Resources.
-Employees or employees of contractors or contracted services infected with a communicable disease have the responsibility of reporting this fact to the Vice President of Administrative Services.
-Students infected with a communicable disease have the responsibility of reporting this fact to the Vice President of Administrative Dean of Students.
+Employees or employees of contractors or contracted services infected with a communicable disease have the responsibility of reporting this fact to the vice president of administrative services.
+Students infected with a communicable disease have the responsibility of reporting this fact to the vice president of student development services.
 The institution conducts a program to educate and inform employees and students about communicable disease.
-The education program includes, but is not limited to, written publications, seminars and workshops, and components of courses.
-(Policy 8.6) The communicable disease policy applies to all employees, employees of contractors or contracted services, and students of SCC.
-The complete Communicable Disease Policy and Procedure can be found at http://sccnc.edu/policies-procedures/8-06-policy-communicable-disease/.
+The education program includes, but is not limited to, written publications, seminars and workshops, and components of courses (Policy 8.06)

+The communicable disease policy applies to all employees, employees of contractors or contracted services, and students of SCC.

+The complete Communicable Disease Policy and Procedures are available at Communicable Disease Policy.